sharf-shawon/arcshell-ar5-baofeng-bf-888s/README.md

 ### Amateur Radio Frequency Bands (Legal for These Radios)

-With a Technician license, you can use these UHF Ham bands:
+With a Technician license (or above), you can use these UHF Ham bands:

 #### 70cm Band (440-450 MHz)